dreganism/txpoolWatcher/README.md

-# txpoolWatcher:  An Ethereum txpool watcher
+# An Ethereum txpool watcher

 The code utilizes the RPC directory under Ethereum as a dependency to interact with the Ethereum blockchain via a Remote Procedure Call (RPC).